microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/testing/testcases.rst

 * Please note the version of the Office app you tested against.
 This information can be found under Settings -> [App] -> Version

+.. |Duplicate| image:: PartnerTestCases_Duplicate.png
+    :alt: A screenshot that shows the document actions in Office for iOS.
+.. |ImageProps1| image:: PartnerTestCases_Properties1.png
+    :alt: A screenshot that shows document properties in the Office outspace.
+.. |ImageProps2| image:: PartnerTestCases_Properties2.png
+    :alt: A screenshot that shows the document properties within the opened file.

 +----+------------------------------------------+-----------------------------------------------------------------------------------------------+----------------+-----------------------------------+
 | ID | Title                                    | Test Case                                                                                     | Pass/Fail?     | Notes                             |
 +====+==========================================+===============================================================================================+================+===================================+